Guangdong

 Guangdong surpassed Henan and Shandong to become China's most populous province in January 2005, registering 79.1 million permanent residents and 31 million migrants who lived in the province for at least six months of the year; the total population was 126,012,510 in the 2020 Chinese census, accounting for 8.93 percent of mainland China's population.
 This makes it the most populous first-level administrative subdivision of any country outside South Asia.
-The vast majority of the historical Guangdong Province is administered by the People's Republic of China (PRC).
+The vast majority of the historical province is administered by the People's Republic of China (PRC).
 Pratas Island in the South China Sea is part of Cijin District, Kaohsiung, Taiwan (ROC); the island was part of Guangdong before the Chinese Civil War.

 After the unification of Lingnan region during the Qin dynasty, immigrants from the Central Plains moved in and formed a local culture with a unique style.
-With the outward movement of the Guangdong people, the Cantonese, Hakka and Teochew languages, music, cuisine, opera and tea ceremony have spread throughout the nation, Southeast Asia, and other countries.
+With the outward movement of the Guangdong people, the Cantonese, Hakka and Teochew languages, music, cuisine, opera and tea ceremonies have spread throughout the nation, Southeast Asia, and other countries.
 Guangdong was also the birthplace of the father of modern China and the founder of the Republic of China, Sun Yat-sen. He declared a military government there in the Warlord Era.
 The two special administrative regions of Hong Kong and Macau fall within the scope of Guangdong's cultural influence, and its culture still has profound influences on the Chinese in Singapore and Malaysia, with the vast majority of the Chinese diaspora in the two countries claiming ancestry from Guangdong.

 Guangdong is also one of the leading provinces in research and education in China.
 It hosts 160 institutions of higher education, ranking first in the South Central China region and second among all Chinese provinces/municipalities, after Jiangsu.
 As of 2025, two major cities in the province ranked in the world's top 20 cities (Guangzhou 6th and Shenzhen 18th) by scientific research output.

 Name

-"Guǎng" (廣 (广)) means "wide" or "vast", and has been associated with the region since the creation of Guang Prefecture in AD 226.
+"Guǎng" (廣 (广)) means "wide" or "vast" and has been associated with the region since the creation of Guang Prefecture in AD 226.
 The name "Guang" ultimately came from Guangxin (廣信 (广信)), an outpost established in Han dynasty near modern Wuzhou, whose name is a reference to an order by Emperor Wu of Han to "widely bestow favors and sow trust".
-Together, Guangdong and Guangxi are called Loeng gwong (兩廣 (两广, liǎng guǎng)) During the Song dynasty, the Two Guangs were formally separated as Guǎngnán Dōnglù (廣南東路 (广南东路, East Circuit in Southern Guang)) and Guǎngnán Xīlù (廣南西路 (广南西路, West Circuit in Southern Guang)), which became abbreviated as Guǎngdōng Lù (廣東路 (广东路)) and Guǎngxī Lù (廣西路 (广西路)).
+Together, Guangdong and Guangxi are called Two Guangs.(兩廣 (两广, liǎng guǎng)) During the Song dynasty, the Two Guangs were formally separated as Guǎngnán Dōnglù (廣南東路 (广南东路, East Circuit in Southern Guang)) and Guǎngnán Xīlù (廣南西路 (广南西路, West Circuit in Southern Guang)), which became abbreviated as Guǎngdōng Lù (廣東路 (广东路)) and Guǎngxī Lù (廣西路 (广西路)).